Skip to content

 The result

 Peak fill rate climbed from eighty-four percent to ninety-eight percent inside the first month.
-Waitlist members felt like the system was actually paying attention to them, which was reflected in renewal rates that ticked up by a couple of points.
-The studio owner stopped having to manually call regulars in the afternoon.
+Waitlisted members felt the system was actually paying attention to them, which showed up in renewal rates ticking up by a couple of points.
+The studio owner stopped having to phone regulars in the afternoon.

 Your turn